boguscoder/BandView/README.md

 POIs:
 * RecyclerView
-* MS Band SDK (Note: this is not native but java-wrapped Xamarin version, kind lame =\ )
+* MS Band SDK (Note: this is not native but java-wrapped Xamarin version, kinda lame =\ )
 * Cheeseknife
 * OxyPlot
 * OpenTK